Welcome

 Welcome to the website of Scott R Ferris, specialist in the art of Rockwell Kent (1882-1971).

-I am compiling an annotated checklist of Kent’s paintings and an archive of his oeuvre (one segment of the checklist – the Alaska paintings – can be viewed at rockwellkentpaintings.com).
+I am compiling an annotated checklist of Kent’s paintings and an archive of his oeuvre.
+One segment of the checklist, the Alaska paintings, can be viewed at rockwellkentpaintings.com).

-The purpose of this website is to present the reader with information about American artist, author and sociopolitical activist Rockwell Kent through works I have created or am able to share.
+The purpose of this website is to present information about American artist, author and sociopolitical activist Rockwell Kent through works I have created or am able to share.
 This information will come in the form of essays that I have published, through new essays and observations that I will offer here for the first time, and via links to other sources on Kent’s life and work, or related works.

 Kent scholar Scott R Ferris discusses famed Adirondack artist Rockwell Kent